theCocoonStudio/home/README.md

       computeRotation(obj3d: THREE.Object3D,  intermediateResults: Use2DBoundsResults, camera: THREE.Camera) : THREE.Euler,

-      where obj3D is a direct reference to the bound object, intermediateResults contains the target calculations before your updates, and camera is the camera used by the hook.
+      where obj3D is a direct reference to the bound object, intermediateResults contains the target calculations for the frame before your updates, and camera is the camera used by the hook.
 The callback should return a THREE.Euler for the final target rotation.
 If not configured, the hook does not calculate rotation.

       Note that this function is called each frame, so try to limit the computation as much as possible for performance or use pause = true when you can. */ computeRotation,